 To enable this scenario, you need to have per-user licenses, or per-use Azure MFA instance created.
 Then you can configure your MFA server to import users from your local Active Directory and manage all options on-premises.

 As you can see, this service is universal and provides multiple options to explore.
 Moreover, you can integrate it directly with your applications – there is an API provided for that.

-Anyway, that’s it for today – so if you want to get even more IT insights and solutions, stay in touch with us, we are posting every week.
+Anyway, that’s it for today – so if you want to get even more IT insights and solutions, stay in touch with us, we post every week.
 If you honestly found this tutorial helpful, go spread the love and share it on social media!
-Any questions or help needed?
-Just contact me through this link.
+Any questions or help needed? < Just contact me >

 See you in the next episode! 🙂